-Arlington, VA 22209
+Arlington, VA 22203

 Welcome to the LCI Cascadia-Seattle CoP!
 Our CoP has been formed to provide awareness of how Lean Design and Construction can increase the satisfaction of project delivery by aligning our stakeholder values with the goals of the project.
 We also have programming to share methods of continuous improvement.
 Some of our events include lean coffees, open forum conversations, training on various lean principles, social and network panel events, and more throughout the year.
 We are looking for feedback from the community on what training or events you’re interested in attending.
 If you have any ideas for presentation material or things that we can do for you as your CoP, please contact me, Chris Heger, at [email protected].

 LCI Cascadia-Seattle CoP Core Group members:

 Are you ready to make your work exponentially easier and valuable for your organization?
 Scrum harnesses the power of individuals working together as a team.
 Double your productivity using this framework with less effort.
 This webinar is geared for individuals and teams with Lean practitioner experience.
 Workshop resources will be provided to guide scaling up to fully functional Scrum teams.

 Want to learn more now, find out what is Scrum and who uses it with this video from the Scrum Alliance on YouTube:

 Are your teams struggling with collaborating to solve problems to optimize the whole over the parts?
 Simulations promote concept attainment through experiential practice.
 They help participants understand the nuances of a concept.
 Simulations are more deeply engaging than other activities, as participants experience the activity first-hand, rather than hearing about it or seeing it.
 Not to mention, they are a fun way to learn!